hypergeek-dev/Speakers-countdown/README.md

 ![Smartphone wireframe](assets/images/images-readme/wireframe-smartphone.png)

 ### Colour Scheme:
-Two colours were used in the creation of this site.
-The green tone matches the same green used in the default image of the planet Earth, and was used to tie the imagery to the text.
-A dark blue was also used, and chosen to mimic the imagined hue of the universe.
-The rest of the colours come from the images themselves, with additional colour being thrown at the user in a beautiful rainbow upon game win.
+I chose to use greyscale.
 ![Colour Palette](assets/images/images-readme/colour-palette.png)

 ### Typography:
 All fonts were obtained from the Google Fonts library.
-I chose the following three fonts for the page:
+I chose the following two fonts for the page:
-1. Rubik Moonrocks - This is the main heading font, and it resembles the universe.
-It felt fitting to the design.
-2. Kanit - for the tagline.
-I wanted it to be easy to read.
-3. Grape Nuts - for the labels of the toggle switches & footer text.
-As it looks handwritten, it fits with the feel of the doodle/drawing that can be manipulated.
-It has also been used in the win/lose messages.
-4. Rubik Wet Paint - To give an eerie feel to the submit & reset buttons.
+1. Days One
+2. Luckiest Guy

 ### Imagery:
-All images used were created by me, and styled to give it the feel of an interactive colouring book.
+Only one image is used as wallpaper.
+Accreditation is further down.

 ## Features

-### Existing Features:
+1. Timer with Hours, Minutes and Seconds.
+2. Ability to pause
+3. Ability to Reset to last preset time used.
+4. Ability to mute notification sound.

 #### Landing Page:
 ![Landing Page](assets/images/images-readme/landing-page.png)

-### Features Left to Implement

 ## Testing
 Initial testing revealed a bug whereby you could press play several times and the countdown would then count irratic.
 I solved this by using an eventlistener.